ONE CRISIS AWAY

 - How Much do you Need to Earn to Afford a Modest Apartment in Texas?
 Denton County?

-Out of Reach , a report from the National Low Income Housing Coalition (NLIHC) reports that Texas is one of 21 states that use the federal minimum wage of $7.25 an hour and we rank 22 highest housing wage.
-In 2017 the average housing wage for a two-bedroom apartment at Texas’ average Fair Market Rent (FMR) is $18.38.
-At more than $10 above the minimum wage this means that the average Texas household at minimum wage needs to work 101 hours work per week in order to keep up with rent.
+Out of Reach , a report from the National Low Income Housing Coalition (NLIHC) reports that Texas is one of 21 states that use the federal minimum wage of $7.25 an hour and we rank 23rd highest in housing wage.
+In 2023 the average housing wage for a two-bedroom apartment at Denton County average Fair Market Rent (FMR) is $32.82.
 This is challenging for a two-parent household and extraordinarily difficult for single parents, people with disabilities, elderly people, and many others.

 The Gap: A Shortage of Affordable Homes